eclipsevortex/SubVortex.AutoUpgrader/README.md

 ## 🐳 Run as Container <a id="run-as-container"></a>

+> ⚠️ The Auto Upgrader is not yet available to run inside a Docker container.
+Please run it via `service` or `process`.

 Before installing the Auto Upgrader as a container, be sure you have docker installed.
 If not, you can run

 ```bash